Bankruptcy and Student Loans

 If you don't know who your loan holder(s) is, go to the Federal Student Aid (FSA) website, which is the central database for all federal student loan information.

-Please note: If you wish ECMC to discuss your private information with someone other than you or your attorney, please complete and sign a Borrower’s Authorization to Disclose Information giving your consent and mail the form directly to us at:
+Please note: If you wish ECMC to discuss your private information with someone other than you or your attorney, please complete and sign a Borrower’s Authorization to Disclose Information (PDF) giving your consent and mail the form directly to us at:

 ECMC